Linta-Reji/Linta-Reji.github.io/_pages/research.md

 **1. Microbial trace gas cycling in the face of natural and anthropogenic global change**

 Microbes play important biogeochemical roles as producers and consumers of climate active trace gases, including CO<sub>2</sub>, CH<sub>4</sub>, N<sub>2</sub>O, and H<sub>2</sub>.
-Understanding the microbiology of trace gas cycling in a changing world will be a key focus area in my group.
+Mechanisms regulating the microbial cycling of these gases remain poorly understood, particularly under global change scenarios.
+In addition to examining such mechanistic controls on trace gas cycling, my research aims to understand the interactions between microbial functional groups that link the cycling of various climate active trace gases in terrestrial and coastal ecosystems.

 **2. Ecosystem implications of the generation and maintenance of microbial diversity**